Raven-D3v/data-analytics-portfolio/Project/Automation/EventSync/README.md

 - System state tracking

 **Why this exists:**

+Google Sheets was chosen as the data layer because it is already the primary tool used by event managers.

 - Real-time collaborative database behavior
+- Aligns with current tools already used in event operations
 - No backend infrastructure required
 - Accessible to non-technical users
 - Fast iteration and deployment